Reuben Wells Leonard: Philanthropy

 In 1916, he established an educational trust.
-Under its provisions, bursaries could only be granted to white British protestant students, and only a quarter of each year's grant money could be awarded to women.
+Under its provisions, bursaries could only be granted to white British Protestant students, and only a quarter of each year's grant money could be awarded to women.
 These terms were challenged in court in 1986, and in 1990 were adjudged by the Court of Appeal for Ontario to be illegal.

 Leonard also made donations to Queen's University, the University of Toronto, scouting organizations, and many others.
-After World War I he donated Chatham House, Number 10 St. James's Square, a Grade I Listed 18th-century house to the Royal Institute of International Affairs.
+After World War I, he donated Chatham House, Number 10 St James's Square, a Grade I listed 18th-century house in London, to the Royal Institute of International Affairs.

-Leonard was also responsible for the founding of a scholarship offered only to White, Protestant, British individuals.
-The scholarship explicitly excluded others and its legal basis was scrutinized in Canada Trust Co v Ontario (Human Rights Commission) at the Ontario Court of Appeal.
+Leonard was also responsible for the founding of a scholarship offered only to white, Protestant, British individuals.
+The scholarship explicitly excluded others, and its legal basis was scrutinized in Canada Trust Co v Ontario (Human Rights Commission) at the Ontario Court of Appeal.

 Honours

 Queen’s University conferred an honorary doctorate in October 1930.
 Leonard Reef, St. Joseph Channel, Algoma District was named in his honour.
-In 1923, he donated land to Queen’s University, on which Leonard Hall and Leonard Field were named in his honour.
+In 1923, he donated land to Queen's University, on which Leonard Hall and Leonard Field were named in his honour.
 There is also a Leonard Township in the Timiskaming District, Ontario.

 Reuben Wells Leonard died in St. Catharines on 17 December 1930.